 Like the teens in The Breakfast Club, maybe we need a Saturday detention, a forced time to sit face to face.
 Maybe we need a common goal like those who discovered they needed even Hidden Figures to help them all succeed.

-Maybe if just one of us reaches out to someone different to listen, not mere to judge and mock but to try to understand.
+Maybe if just one of us reaches out to someone different to listen, not merely to judge or mock but to try to understand.

 Maybe me.
 Maybe you.
 Maybe today.
 Let's try that.
 Are you in?